-Overall, 2020 had a positive performance from all of its underlying portfolio's except one, both fixed income and equity showed improvement from the prior year.
-Equity portfolios showed results ranging from -0.61% to +20.99%, while the fixed income results ranged from +.88% to +7.74%.
-The results show worse performance in all portfolio's from the previous program year.
+Overall, 2021 had a positive performance from two-thirds of the portfolio's and negative performance from the other 4 portfolio's., both fixed income and equity showed improvement from the prior year.
+Equity portfolios showed results ranging from +8.68% to +30.61%, while the fixed income results ranged from -2.19% to +5.32%.
+The results show worse performance in most fixed income portfolio's and better performance from equities compared to the prior year.
 Overall it was a decent year from an investment perspective.